-- Emergency (0).
-The highest warning level.
-If the device is down, or not functioning properly, an emergency log message is saved to the device. - Alert (1).
-The second-highest warning level.
+- Emergency.
+The highest warning level (that is, level 0).
+If the device is down, or not functioning properly, an emergency log message is saved to the device. - Alert.
+The second-highest warning level (that is, level 1).
 An alert log message is saved if a serious device malfunction occurs, such as all device features being down.
-Action must be taken immediately. - Critical (2).
-The third-highest warning level.
-A critical log message is saved if a critical device malfunction occurs, for example, two device ports are not functioning, while the rest of the device ports remain functional. - Error (3).
+Action must be taken immediately. - Critical.
+The third-highest warning level (that is, level 2).
+A critical log message is saved if a critical device malfunction occurs, for example, two device ports are not functioning, while the rest of the device ports remain functional. - Error.
 A device error occurred, such as a port being offline.
-This is the default setting. - Warning (4).
-The lowest level of a device warning. - Notice (5).
+This is level 3, and the default setting. - Warning.
+The lowest level of a device warning.
+This is level 4. - Notice.
 Normal but significant conditions.
-Provides the network administrators with device information. - Informational (6).
-Provides device information. - Debug (7).
-Provides detailed information about the device. - 9.
+Provides the network administrators with device information.
+This is level 5. - Informational.
+Provides device information.
+This is level 6. - Debug.
+Provides detailed information about the device.
+This is level 7. - 9.
 From the Logs to be Displayed menu, select one of the following options: - Current Logs.
 The log messages for the current switch session are displayed.
-This is the default setting. - Previous Logs.
+This is the default setting.

+• Previous Logs.
 The previous log messages are displayed, that is, the log messages that are still in the flash memory from before the switch was rebooted.